16 dead after Typhoon Goni batters Philippines - RFI

 Three of the victims were caught in landslides of volcanic ash that police said engulfed numerous houses in two adjacent villages near the active Mayon volcano.
 Another three are still missing.

+The mayor of Guinobatan, where the villages are located, told local media that around 147 homes had been swamped and some were now unlivable.

-Goni was ranked as a "super typhoon" when it made landfall on Catanduanes where at least six people died and authorities estimate most houses and infrastructure were damaged.
+Goni was ranked as a "super typhoon" when it made landfall on Catanduanes where at least six people died and authorities estimate most houses and infrastructure were damaged or destroyed.

+"We are severely affected here," provincial Governor Joseph Cua told a government briefing.

+Most of the island's power lines were damaged in the typhoon and reports from towns were only trickling in, suggesting the toll could rise.

-Clean-up efforts were under way with residents removing sodden furniture and other belongings from their houses as they shovelled out mud after heavy rains inundated towns.
+Clean-up efforts were under way with residents removing sodden furniture and other belongings from their houses as they shovelled out mud and debris after heavy rains inundated towns.

+"The flood took only minutes to rise -- not hours, but minutes," Alona Espino in Batangas city, south of Manila, told AFP.

 The Philippines is hit by an average of 20 storms and typhoons every year, which typically wipe out harvests, homes and infrastructure, keeping millions of people perennially poor.